Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 - User can log in to access their personal profile in which they can complete a reading commitment goal to make sure they reach their goal.

 * As a reader, I want to see my reading goals progress so that I can be motivated to read more
-- Reader has access to a section Insights in their profile in which they can see the number of books saved and the numbers of books finished and reviewed.
+- Reader has access to a section Insights in their profile in which they can see the number of books saved and reviewed.
+It is specified that is feature is being working on.
-> Listed as future feature in Readme file

-* As a reader, I want to be able to share reviews about my readings so that I can also help others to decide their reading
+* As a reader, I want to build a list of my future readings, so that I don't lose time browsing online for new books
-- Reader can add a review about a book they read.
-User needs to be logged in first in order to proceed.
-> Listed as future feature in Readme file

-* As a reader, I want to recommend the books I read so that I can have the feeling to be part of a community and it will motivates me to reach my goal
-- User is able to to submit their review via a "add review " functionnality.
-User gets notified that the review is being treated.
+- User is able to save books from readflix and collections page to their wishlist.
+This funtionnality is available only to the ones with an account.
-- The commnunity page shows a strong sense of validation that to the many format a recommendation can be give.
-In the blog from the community page, user can read articles, participate to events etc.

-* As a reader, I want to be able to upload online a book to sell so that I can market it better or remove it when it is sold out
+* As a reader, I want to be able to manage a list of future readings so that I know what would be my next purchase
-> Listed as future feature in Readme file
+- Reader has access to a wishlist section in their profile in which they can view and remove books.

 #### As a reader and returning visitor to the website :